Enlargement of the European Union

 The European Union (EU) has expanded a number of times throughout its history by way of the accession of new member states to the Union.
-To join the EU, a state needs to fulfil economic and political conditions called the Copenhagen criteria (after the Copenhagen summit in June 1993), which require a stable democratic government that respects the rule of law, and its corresponding freedoms and institutions.
+To join the EU, a state needs to fulfil economic and political conditions called the Copenhagen criteria (named after the Copenhagen summit in June 1993), which require a stable democratic government that respects the rule of law, and its corresponding freedoms and institutions.
 According to the Maastricht Treaty, each current member state and the European Parliament must agree to any enlargement.
 The process of enlargement is sometimes referred to as European integration.
 This term is also used to refer to the intensification of co-operation between EU member states as national governments allow for the gradual harmonisation of national laws.

 The EU's predecessor, the European Economic Community, was founded with the Inner Six member states in 1958, when the Treaty of Rome came into force.
 Since then, the EU's membership has grown to twenty-seven, with the latest member state being Croatia, which joined in July 2013.
 The most recent territorial enlargement of the EU was the incorporation of Mayotte in 2014.
 Campione d'Italia joined the EU Customs Union in 2020.
 The most notable territorial reductions of the EU, and its predecessors, have been the exit of Algeria upon independence in 1962, the exit of Greenland in 1985, and the withdrawal of the United Kingdom in 2020.